tmr08c/tmr08c.github.io/content/blog/2021-gratitude/index.md

 ** Who did I help?
 ```

-I use the `org-dailies` functionality as a mix of journaling, tracking to-dos, and a go-to place for notes throughout the day.
+I use these files as a mix of journaling, tracking to-dos, and a go-to place for notes throughout the day.
 Fortunately, I have maintained a separate section for my daily gratitude entries, making the job of parsing this data out easier.

 ### First attempt - `Org Element`

-Because Org files can be structured (different heading levels, lists, etc.) and my daily files followed a template, I thought I would be able to lean on existing functionality from Org to extract the data I need.

 Since I only needed text from one section, I thought I would be able to find existing Org-related functions to give me all content under a given heading (also known as a [subtree](https://emacs.stackexchange.com/questions/17370/emacs-what-is-a-subtree-in-org-mode-and-how-do-you-create-one) in Org).

-While most Org functions, understandably, expect to be called from within an Org document itself, I found the [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) which allows you to generate and interact with an AST of your content.
+While most Org functions, understandably, expect to be called from within an Org document itself and are more about manipulation, I found the [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) which allows you to generate and interact with an AST of your content.

 Unfortunately, after a few hours of trying to write/learn `elisp`, I didn't get a working solution.
 I am including my work-in-progress with the hopes an `elisp` wizard can grace me with some knowledge (or I can use it as a starting point in the future).